 Physician Review and Partner Labs

 Everlywell offers consumers the opportunity to initiate a request for a laboratory test.
 In many states, consumers are not permitted to order their own tests without the review and authorization of a board-certified medical doctor.
-To obtain independent physician review of customer test requests and results, Everlywell works with a third-party independent network of board certified physicians.
+To obtain independent physician review of customer test requests and test results, Everlywell works with a third-party independent network of board-certified physicians.
 These physicians provide authorization, review, and consultation services for Everlywell customers related to the customers’ tests.
 All customers have the ability to speak with one of the board-certified physicians prior to purchasing a test.

 When Everlywell receives a test request from a customer, the request is sent to the independent physician network through a HIPAA-secure Application Programming Interface (API).
 A board-certified independent physician licensed to practice medicine in the state the test is ordered in then reviews the request and determines whether the test is appropriate for the customer.
 If the physician determines that the test is not appropriate for the customer, the physician will notify Everlywell, who will contact the customer and provide a refund.
 If the physician determines that the test is appropriate for the customer, the physician will order the test.
-After the sample is collected, sent to the partner laboratory, processed and tested, the partner laboratory will send the customer’s test report to the physician for review.
+After the sample is collected, sent to a CLIA-certified laboratory, processed and tested, the laboratory will send the customer’s test report to the physician for review.
 After the independent physician reviews and approves the results, they are released to Everlywell and delivered to the customer and can be viewed in the customer’s online results dashboard.